allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 It had grown it's own javascript behaviors, had to integrate search, manage Cart widget and be responsible for the navigation bar.

-How to provide assets consistency?
-What's gonna happen when an app depends on js library that was provided by header and will be deleted during next release?
-We encountered a lot of new problems.

 #### What has gone wrong?

 Each page fragment comes with its own set of frontend assets: CSS, JS scripts, fonts and images.